oracle/fmw-kubernetes/docs-source/content/wcsites-domains/manage-wcsites-domains/WebLogic-Monitoring-Exporter-Setup.md

 ```
 $ kubectl create -f kubernetes/samples/scripts/create-wcsites-domain/utils/weblogic-monitoring-exporter/wls-exporter.yaml
 ```

+#### Additional Setup For LoadBalancer Voyager

+In step 2 of [Configure voyager to manage ingresses]({{< relref "/wcsites-domains/manage-wcsites-domains/loadbalancer-voyager-setup-for-wcsites-domain-setup-on-k8s#configure-voyager-to-manage-ingresses">}}), for wcsites-cluster, enable the last rule for path ‘wls-exporter’ and then redeploy voyager LoadBalancer.

 #### Enable Prometheus to Discover the Service

 After the deployment of the service monitor, Prometheus should be able to discover wls-exporter and export metrics.